Fyodor Polynin: War in China

 From June 1931, he served in the aviation brigade of the Air Force Academy of the Red Army named after I. Zhukovsky.
 Till 1933, he served as an instructor and flight commander.
 Polynin engaged in his first air combat missions from November 1933 to October 1934, while serving as a military advisor to Chinese Nationalist Air Force pilots.
 During this time, Polynin flew combat missions on board a Polikarpov R-5 to attack East Turkestan independence movement rebels who threatened to overthrow the Military Governor of Xinjiang Sheng Shicai, and successfully repelled the rebels attempt to takeover Ürümqi.

 After returning to the USSR, he graduated from advanced training courses for commanding personnel at the Zhukovsky Air Force Academy in 1935.
 From May 1935, he served as a flight and squadron commander of the 23rd Heavy Bomber Squadron at this academy.
 Following the outbreak of Second Sino-Japanese War in July 1937, Polynin was sent to Eastern China as part of the Soviet Volunteer Group in China.
 In China he fought under the pseudonym 'Fyn Po'.
 From November 1937 to April 1938, he commanded a bomber group equipped with Tupolev SB at Hankou, with 150 combat personnel, including 31 pilots and 31 navigators.
 He and his unit took part in combat operations over Nanjing and other areas.
 Polynin particularly distinguished himself on a mission on 23 February 1938, when he led a bombing raid of 28 bombers from his group against a Japanese airfield in Formosa.
 The Japanese, who did not expect the appearance of Soviet air unit in their deep rear, did not engage in camouflage and air defense measures of the airfield.
 As a result, they suffered heavy losses from the bombing raid with 40 aircraft, aircraft hangars and fuel storage facilities destroyed in the raid.
 The bombers safely returned to their base without any losses.

-By the decree of the Presidium of the Supreme Soviet of the USSR of November 14, 1938, for the courage and heroism shown during the hostilities in China, Polynin was awarded the title of Hero of the Soviet Union along with the award of the Order of Lenin.
+By the decree of the Presidium of the Supreme Soviet of the Soviet Union of November 14, 1938, for the courage and heroism shown during the hostilities in China, Polynin was awarded the title of Hero of the Soviet Union along with the award of the Order of Lenin.
 He returned to USSR in June 1938.